 Positive reinforcement is simply characterized by adding something, and what’s added doesn’t always have to be an immediate physical reward.
 As children get older, positive reinforcers can become more privilege-based.
 For example, if a child completes a difficult assignment on time, the reinforcer for that action could be extra time to play video games or watch TV.
 Genuine praise and reward have an impact on people at any age and don’t have to be complicated.

-We hope these details on the use of positive reinforcement in ABA therapy can help you and your family through the treatment process.
+We hope that these details on using positive reinforcement in ABA therapy will help you and your family through the treatment process.

 For more information on the ABA and autism treatment services offered at the Sutcliffe Clinic, feel free to explore our website.